paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

   * The use-case is part of the hypothesis-free analysis approach.
 Our observation was that the domain experts often have a set of features, which act as targets.
 They might contain different abstraction levels (e.g. dichotomous feature chest pain and the more granular feature chest pain levels) or a set of variables describing a condition (e.g. features describing image-derived data).
 The formula `Z ~ X + Y` allows to quickly assess these features, which can the be analyzed in detail by putting them as static target.
-  * The other use-case we observed was to check the system for logical validty.
+  * The other use-case we observed was to check the system for logical validity.
 Domain experts used `Z ~ X + Y` to analyze potentially uninteresting targets for correlations they would expect to check if the system works as intended

 </i></font>